autocrossblog/autocrossblog.github.io/_posts/2007-02-25-parts-car-engine-removal-day-1.md

 permalink: parts-car-engine-removal-day-1
 image:
 categories: [ 240z, datsun, 280z, 2.8l ]
+description: This post shares the process of preparing a car for a motor and transmission removal, including disconnecting wires and removing the front body work.
 ---

 Spent today disconnecting things from the motor so I can get the motor and transmission pulled out tomorrow.
 Also removed some of the front end body work I need to try to make work on the 240Z as well.

 Accomplished today